vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `pool install` [*options*] *name*
   Mark zpool *name* to be used with `osctld`.
   User property **org.vpsadminos.osctl:active** is set to **yes**. `osctld` will automatically import such marked pools on start.
-The pool is also immediatelly imported, see `pool import`.
+The pool is also immediately imported, see `pool import`.

     `--dataset` *dataset*